RyXeleron/ExecStats/README.md

 12. **Dynamic**
     - **Status**: Not released.
     - **Details**: Synergy is a very powerful freemium executor still under development.
 It has 80-100% UNCS, with internal and external versions.
-It has been demonstrated by developers.
+It has been demonstrated by developers (one of them are from Cloudy's).
     - **Supports**: PC

 13. **Synapse Z**